yujiezhang0914/DSC180B-Project-Website/index.md

 - Model: TabNet
 - Sensitive variable: Gender (`CODE_GENDER`)

-In this experiment, we flip the gender of all the instance and measure the average prediction change for each gender.
+In this experiment, we flip the gender of all the instances and measure the average prediction change for each gender.
 After only flipping the gender feature, **21.0% of the instances have their prediction changed**.
-By changing gender of the loan borrower from female to male increases the prediction by 11.2% on average, and by changing the gender from male to female decreases the prediction by 9.6% on average.
-The result indicates that the model is unfair and rely on the gender to make it's prediction.
-The model is biased toward giving male loan borrower a higher prediction of default probability.
+Changing the gender of the loan borrower from female to male increases the prediction by 11.2% on average, and changing the gender from male to female decreases the prediction by 9.6% on average.
+The result indicates that the model is unfair and relies on gender to make its prediction.
+The model is biased toward giving male loan borrowers a higher prediction of default probability.
+The result confirmed our findings in the Group Fairness experiment.
+Both models show the same bias, which suggested the dataset is biased.
+We find that the dataset indeed has a 0.1 correlation between gender and whether the loan defaults.
+The extent of the bias, 10%, aligned with the result of the Causal Discrimination test and Group Fairness test.

 ### Explanation Comparison